Metropolitan Borough of Dudley: Regeneration

 Large public and private sector developments have taken place in the Metropolitan Borough of Dudley since its creation in 1974.

 The closure of Round Oak Steelworks in December 1982 paved the way for the creation of the Merry Hill Shopping Centre on nearby farmland between 1985 and 1989.
 The Waterfront leisure and commercial complex was developed on the site of the steelworks itself between 1989 and 1995.

 Pensnett Trading Estate in Kingswinford has been developed since the 1960s for mostly light industry and services.

 A major redevelopment of Halesowen town centre took place in 2007/08, when the bus station was rebuilt and a section of the 1960s shopping area demolished to make way for a new Asda superstore.

 A similar redevelopment of Stourbridge town centre in 2011/12 saw most of the Crown Centre completely rebuilt to incorporate a new Tesco superstore.

 There are currently several major regeneration projects throughout the borough.
 Significant infrastructure projects include the new Dudley Transport Interchange and the Wednesbury to Brierley Hill West Midlands Metro extension.
 The 11 km metro extension will connect Dudley, Merry Hill and Brierley Hill with the metro network and so to the proposed HS2 line.
-It is expected to be open to passengers in late 2023.
+The first phase to Dudley town centre is expected to open for passenger services in 2024.
+The second phase will then extend to Brierley Hill, terminating in Cottage Street in the town centre following an additional £60million funding from central government.

 Regeneration projects around the Castle Hill area are combining innovation and education.
 The Black Country and Marches Institute of Technology opened in September 2021 and focuses delivery on higher level courses in manufacturing and engineering, medical engineering, modern construction methodologies and digital technologies.
 The Very Light Rail (VLR) National Innovation Centre will provide a research facility for the development of VLR technologies and projects.
 The centre will redevelop the former Dudley Railway Station and reconnect the town with the National Rail Network.

 The DY5 Business and Innovation Enterprise Zone was launched in 2017 with the ambition to create 7,000 new jobs over 25 years.
 The zone is centred around the Brierley Hill area.

-Work on the Dudley Townscape Heritage Programme started in 2016 following a National Lottery Heritage Fund grant of £1.2 million.
-Work is continuing through 2021.
+The Dudley Townscape Heritage programme is on ongoing programme of work improving historical buildings in Dudley town centre.
+Phase 1 ran from 2008-2015, phase 2 from 2017-2023.
+Phase 2 started following a National Lottery Heritage Fund grant of £1.2 million.
 As part of the programme historic buildings were identified, repaired or restored.
 Heritage trails and open days were also developed.
+In addition, further development of the former Dudley Museum and Art Gallery site has been proposed as part of a £4million scheme.
+The former Sessions Court in the same complex of buildings been converted into Brookes Bistro restaurant.
+Named for Brooke Robinson who was a former MP and coroner for Dudley and left a bequest which led to the building for the former Museum and Art Gallery, Town Hall and Coroners Court.